 What if I am injured by someone else and I receive a financial settlement?
 Will Medicaid take the money?

 Generally, yes.
 If you are injured and there is a possibility that you may receive a financial settlement or a payment from someone else’s insurance company as a result, you are responsible for providing this information to your eligibility caseworker.
-If you receive Medicaid through an HMO, you also are responsible for providing this information to the HMO.
+If you receive Medicaid through an HMO, you are also responsible for providing this information to the HMO.

 If you receive a financial settlement or insurance payment as a result of an injury or accident, you are required to use this money to repay Medicaid for any related services that it has already covered.
 As a result of this settlement, you might also lose your Medicaid eligibility.